camunda/camunda-docs/versioned_docs/version-8.4/components/modeler/forms/form-element-library/forms-element-library-checkbox-group.md

 ---
 id: forms-element-library-checklist
-title: Checklist
+title: Checkbox Group
-description: A form element to select multiple values from set options
+description: A form element to select one or multiple values from set options
 ---

-A set of checkboxes providing data multi-selection for small datasets.
+A set of checkbox options providing data multi-selection for small datasets.

 ![Form Checklist Symbol](/img/form-icons/form-checklist.svg)